Free tailored advice and guidance for social enterprise, social co-operatives* and consortium.

 *A social co-operative is owned and managed by the citizens it provides services to as well as their family, friends, professional carers and people from the wider community.

-“I thought the toolkit was very useful and helpful.
+“I thought the Resource and Learning Hub was very useful and helpful.
 It was easy to understand and made me aware of what co-operation is about” – Member of Gorwellion Newydd Co-operative

-The Care to Co-operate toolkit has been designed to help those interested in setting up co-operative care and well-being services breathe life into their vision.
+Care to Co-operate’s Resource and Learning Hub has been designed to help those interested in setting up co-operative care and well-being services breathe life into their vision.

-The toolkit takes you through five key areas that you can work through in your own time.
+The interactive training course, ‘How to Start a Co-operative’ takes you through five key areas that you can work through in your own time.
 Topics include:

 - Co-operation and the Social Services and Well-being (Wales) Act – you’ll learn how co-operation works so well with the Act.